LambdaLabs/redfish_exporter/docs/TESTING.md

 1. Run `make test` - all tests must pass
 2. Add fixtures for new scenarios
 3. Update this documentation if adding new test patterns
-4. Ensure no debug output in production code

 ### Review Checklist